ros-navigation/navigation2/nav2_constrained_smoother/README.md

 ```

 Note: Smoothing paths which contain multiple subsequent poses at one point (e.g. in-place rotations from Smac lattice planners) is currently not supported

+Note: Constrained Smoother is recommended to be used on a path with a bounded length.
+TruncatePathLocal BT Node can be used for extracting a relevant path section around robot (in combination with DistanceController to achieve periodicity)